|Policy Title||Hazardous Waste Minimization Plan|

 - When using lecture bottles and cylinders, determine if the manufacturer will take back the empty cylinders/lecture bottles before you place an order.
 If at all possible, order only from manufacturers who will accept empty cylinder and lecture bottles for return.

 - Investigate converting to micro-scale activities, which result in fewer chemicals needed for experiments and less hazardous waste generated.

 - Follow the guidelines listed in the Binghamton University Hazardous Waste Management Guide.
 Waste minimization techniques for specific waste streams are included in the guidelines.

-If you have any questions regarding waste minimization techniques, contact the Hazardous Waste Manager at 607-777-2211.
+If you have any questions regarding waste minimization techniques, contact the Hazardous Waste Program Manager at 607-777-2211.